In order to view this page you need Flash Player 9+ support!

 Please remove your dinghies from their davits, and if you decided to leave them aboard during transport, ensure that they are well protected and padded.
 If the superstructure has to be removed, ensure that it is protected and padded as well.

-The boat transporter cannot be responsible if damage occurs to the boat due to hatches blowing off or water leakage during transit.
-Your boat will sit in a different position on the trailer than it does in the water; therefore, you need to leak-proof and tape down, secure, your hatches from the outside.
+The transporter cannot be responsible if damage occurs to the boat due to hatches blowing off or water leakage during transit.
+Your boat will sit in a different position on the trailer than it does in the water.
+You will need to leak-proof, tape down, and secure, your hatches from the outside.

 Windows / Windshields